-- Change the infusion set as directed above and keep activity low. - If your child's blood sugar is less than 100, call your diabetes doctor before giving the ketone correction. - If your child's blood sugar is greater than 100, give the ketone correction by syringe or pen and encourage carbohydrate-free fluids if the blood sugar is greater than 200 or carbohydrates containing fluids if the blood sugar is less than 200. - Repeat the blood sugar and urine ketone check in 2-3 hours.
-If your child's ketones are still large or moderate, repeat the ketone correction by syringe or pen.
+- Encourage carb-free fluids if blood sugar is greater than 200 - Encourage fluids with carbs if blood sugar is less than 200. - Repeat the blood sugar and urine ketone check in 3 hours.
+If your child's ketones are still moderate or large, repeat the high blood sugar correction of insulin by syringe or pen.

-What if my child's ketones are still moderate or large after two ketone correction doses?
+What if my child's ketones are still moderate or large after giving a high blood sugar correction dose every 3 hours two times in a row?